UoS-Chem/oxford/README.md

-# bash_data
+# Software carpentry for Oxford
-A repo contain data for use with bash commands
+A repo containing data and instructions for the software carpentry course